qrrc/tower_defense/README.md

 Allegro 5

-Installation of Allegro 5 on MAC OSX:
+Installation of Allegro 5 on macOS:

 ```
 brew install allegro